 Attendance and Punctuality

-The school gates open at 8.40am.
 Children are expected to arrive at school between 8.40am and 8.50am.
-All children should be in their classrooms ready to learn at 9.00am.
-Children arriving after 9.00am are considered late.
+All children need to be in their classrooms and ready to learn by 8.50am.

 Good attendance is linked to a child's achievement at school.
 Children must only be absent from school if they are ill.
 If your child is going to be absent, please contact the school before 8.30am and advise the reason for absence.